moebg/spoken-digit-recognition/README.md

 ## Overview

-Spoken Digit Recognition is an **isolated word recognition** system that transcribes individual spoken numbers.
+Spoken Digit Recognition is an **isolated word recognition** system that transcribes individual spoken numbers from 0-9.

 ## Dataset